 Small batch clothing manufacturers are providing fashion designers across the United States with the perfect solution for launching their brands and building their identity.

-In this article we will explain four key tips every independent fashion designer needs to know when choosing a small batch clothing manufacturer.
+In this article we will explain five key tips every independent fashion designer needs to know when choosing a small batch clothing manufacturer.

 What is Small Batch Production?

 Small batch production is typically orders of 30-500 units (garments).
 In the past, American factories would almost exclusively work with established brands or large scale orders.